IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Let's create 2 secrets, one to store database credentials and another for storing Liberty metrics credentials, which is needed to access the `/metrics` endpoint.

-In OpenShift concole, you can click on the `+` button on the top panel anytime to quickly create a resource (as shown below).
+In OpenShift concole, you can click on the `+` icon on the top panel to quickly create a resource (as shown below).

   ![create secret](extras/images/create-secret.gif)

 Create a `Secret` for database.
-Click on the `+` button and paste the following content and click on `Create`.
+Click on the `+` icon and paste the following content and click on `Create`.
 ```yaml
 kind: Secret
 apiVersion: v1